-The use of class-balanced objectives, nevertheless, degrades the local models' P-FL performance.
-This is because the local models are no longer learned to optimize clients' empirical risks.
-To address this issue, we propose a unifying framework for G-FL and P-FL which explicitly \emph{decouples a local model's dual duties}.
-Concretely, we introduce a lightweight personalized predictor (head) on top of the local model's feature extractor, and train it with client's empirical risk (see \autoref{fig:fedrod}).
-In other words, our framework involves (a) learning a single global model by optimizing local models with a \emph{class-balanced objective} robust to non-identical class distributions, and (b) learning a personalized predictor for each local model by minimizing the \emph{empirical risk}.
-We name this \emph{two-loss, two-predictor} framework \textbf{Federated Robust Decoupling (\FedRoD)}.
-Specifically for the personalized predictor, we propose to explicitly parameterize it with clients' class distributions via a hypernetwork \cite{ha2016hypernetworks}.
+To address this issue, we propose a unifying framework for G-FL and P-FL which explicitly \emph{decouples a local model's dual duties}: serving as the personalized model and the ingredient of the global model.
+Concretely, we follow the \FedAvg pipeline and train the local model with the \emph{class-balanced loss}, but on top of the feature extractor, we introduce a lightweight personalized predictor and train it with client's \emph{empirical risk} (see \autoref{fig:fedrod}).
+With this \emph{two-loss, two-predictor} framework which we name \textbf{Federated Robust Decoupling (\FedRoD)}, the resulting global model can be more robust to non-identical class distributions; the personalized predictor can lead to decent P-FL accuracy due to the implicit regularization and the empirical loss.
+Specifically for the personalized predictor, we propose to explicitly parameterize it with clients' class distributions via a hypernetwork \citep{ha2016hypernetworks}.
 That is, we learn a shared meta-model that outputs personalized predictors for clients given their class distributions.
-This not only enables zero-shot model adaptation to new clients (without their data but class distributions), but also provides a better initialization to fine-tune the models for new clients given their data.
+This not only enables \emph{zero-shot model adaptation} to new clients (without their data but class distributions), but also provides a better initialization to fine-tune the models given new clients' data.